 Digital Community Building

-While events require getting people together at the same time, you can also build community asynchronously by using digital tools to spark and maintain connectivity.
+While events require getting people together simultaneously, you can also build community asynchronously by using digital tools to spark and maintain connectivity.

 ⭐️Good resource: Slack